izikeros/blog/content/posts/notes/understanding_bhattacharyya_distance and_coefficient_for_probability_distributions.md

 where \( P \) and \( Q \) are the probability distributions being compared, \( P(i) \) and \( Q(i) \) represent the probabilities of occurrence for the \( i \)th event or sample, and \( BC(P,Q) \) denotes the Bhattacharyya coefficient.

 The Bhattacharyya distance ranges from 0 to infinity, where 0 indicates perfect similarity and higher values indicate increasing dissimilarity.
-It is important to note that the Bhattacharyya distance is a symmetric measure, meaning \( D_B(P,Q) = D_B(Q,P) \).
+Note that the Bhattacharyya distance is a symmetric measure, meaning \( D_B(P,Q) = D_B(Q,P) \).

 <a id="bhattacharyya-coefficient"></a>